ishandutta2007/ishandutta2007.github.io/content/about/index.md

 css = ["about.css"]
 +++

-I’m Zap, a student and software developer based in Ho Chi Minh City, Vietnam.
+I’m Ishan, a student and software developer based in Ho Chi Minh City, Vietnam.
 At school, I research machine learning algorithms and applications.
 During my free time, I usually work on side projects or learn new techniques.
 My goal is to create helpful tools and applications with intuitive and presentable